dr3dr3/terraform/docs/reference/architecture-decision-register/ADR-006-kms-key-management.md

 ## Options Considered

-### Option 1: AWS-Managed Default Key (aws/ssm)
+### Option 1: AWS-Managed Default Key (aws/secretsmanager)

-**Description**: Use the AWS-managed default key for SSM Parameter Store encryption.
+**Description**: Use the AWS-managed default key for Secrets Manager encryption.

 **Pros**:

 - **Zero cost**: No charges for AWS-managed keys
 - Automatic key rotation every 3 years
 - No key management overhead
 - Immediate availability (no setup required)
-- Works out of the box with Parameter Store
+- Works out of the box with Secrets Manager

 **Cons**:

 - **Cannot customize key policies**: Limited control over access
 - Cannot disable or delete the key
 - Shared across all Parameter Store users in the account